 Besides the tourists who flock to Peggy’s Cove to photograph the picturesque lighthouse (which was once a working post office), the town remains very down-to-earth.

-On-site is a restaurant, gallery and gift shop, a large parking lot, and of special mention – a monument and memorabilia honoring the famous sculpture and painter who lived in Peggy’s Cove – William E deGarthe.
+On-site is a restaurant, gallery, and gift shop, a large parking lot, and of special mention – a monument and memorabilia honoring the famous sculptor and painter who lived in Peggy’s Cove – William E deGarthe.